MonicaSai7/Operationalizing-ML-in-Azure/README.md

-# Your Project Title Here
+# Operationalizing Machine Learning in Azure

 This project uses Bank Marketing dataset that is related with direct marketing campaigns of a Portugese banking institution.
 The classification goal is to predict if the client will subscribe a term deposit.
 Microsoft Azure is used to configure a cloud-based machine learning production model, deploy the best model and consume the model endpoints.
 Apart from using Azure ML Studio, Azure Python SDK is used to create, publish and consume a pipeline.